apache/hudi/docs/sql_queries.md

 ## Hive

 For HiveServer2 access, [install](https://www.cloudera.com/documentation/enterprise/5-6-x/topics/cm_mc_hive_udf.html#concept_nc3_mms_lr)
-the hoodie-hadoop-mr-x.y.z-SNAPSHOT.jar into the aux jars path and we should be able to recognize the Hoodie tables and query them correctly.
+the hoodie-hadoop-mr-bundle-x.y.z-SNAPSHOT.jar into the aux jars path and we should be able to recognize the Hoodie tables and query them correctly.

 For beeline access, the `hive.input.format` variable needs to be set to the fully qualified path name of the inputformat `com.uber.hoodie.hadoop.HoodieInputFormat`
 For Tez, additionally the `hive.tez.input.format` needs to be set to `org.apache.hadoop.hive.ql.io.HiveInputFormat`